 from “Success or Failure Depends on the Path That Man Walks” in The Word Appears in the Flesh

 All who are able to obey the actual utterances of the Holy Spirit are blessed.
 It does not matter how they used to be, or how the Holy Spirit used to work within them—those who have gained the latest work are the most blessed, and those who are unable to follow the latest work today are eliminated.
 God wants those who are able to accept the new light, and He wants those who accept and know His latest work.
 Why is it said that you must be a chaste virgin?
 A chaste virgin is able to seek the work of the Holy Spirit and understand the new things, and moreover, able to put aside old conceptions, and obey the work of God today.
-This group of people, who accept the newest work of today, were predestined by God when the world began, and are the most blessed of people.
+This group of people, who accept the newest work of today, were predestined by God before the ages, and are the most blessed of people.

 from “Know the Newest Work of God and Follow the Footsteps of God” in The Word Appears in the Flesh